Ground-breaking Cities and Climate Change Science Conference Inspires Research, Forges New Partnerships

 [29 March 2018] -- Amid temperatures reaching -20 degrees Celsius, scientists, policymakers, researchers and development experts gathered in Edmonton earlier this month for the ground-breaking CitiesIPCC Cities and Climate Change Science Conference.

-For the first time, the Intergovernmental Panel on Climate Change (IPCC) co-sponsored an event that brought together these three communities to discuss the impact of climate change and how cities are contributing to the problem and the solution.
+For the first time the Intergovernmental Panel on Climate Change (IPCC), co-sponsored an event that brought together these three communities came together to discuss the impact of climate change and how cities are contributing to the problem and the solution.
 The conference also aimed to inspire new research on the science of cities and climate change.

 It was a roaring success on all fronts, with rich discussion and broad agreement on the need for a new science and city interface.
 Interest in the conference was strong, with thousands joining remotely from all over the world either through live streaming or Twitter.
 And the closing events were as packed as the opening ones, affirming the issue’s relevance.